 Sapodilla trees are believed to be native to Southern Mexico and the Yucatan.
 They have been grown throughout Central America since ancient times and can also be found growing in the West Indies, Bermuda, the Philippines and the Florida Keyes.
 Today India and Mexico rank highest in regards to land acreage devoted to cultivation.
 Sri Lanka, Venezuela, Guatemala and the Philippines also contribute significantly to the commercial supply.
 Sapodilla trees prefer warm and sunny locations and will do well in both humid and dry climates.

 Recipes that include Sapodilla.
 One is easiest, three is harder.

 |Ma Recipes||Sapodilla Milk Shake|

-People have spotted Sapodilla using the Specialty Produce app for iPhone and Android.
+Someone spotted Sapodilla using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Robert Is Here Fruit Stand & Farm